euge2838/Autonomous-Racing-LPV-MPP-MPC/README.md

 ## Running the tests

-For running this project you have to do:
+The codes are in Python 2.7 and the structure is made in ROS.
+Hence, for running this project you have to do:
 ```
   - catkin_make (to create build and devel folders)
   - source devel/setup.bash